strayacode/PyPlayer/README.md

 .
 Majorly improved the UI\
 .
 Added thumbnail support\
 .
 Fixed problem where thumbnail wasn't resized correctly and didn't update when the song changed

+19/06/2019:\
+.
+Fixed very known bug where music would not play sometimes\
+.
+Added a repeat song button which can be toggled